 The mittens are heated by a small Li-ion battery that can heat up to 6 hours, depending on the heat setting.
 You can customize the fit by adjusting the Velcro wrist.
 Worried about your hands sweating?
 The interior comes with fleece for enhanced breathability and less moisture.

 - Made of polyester and sheep leather for wind and water resistance

 - Heats all the way to the fingertips

 - Leather on the palms may wear off quickly

 - Slightly bulky because of the battery pocket

 Buyer’s Guide: Finding the Best Ski Mittens

 After checking over the reviews of the best ski mittens, you may have some questions.
-Although choosing mittens and ski gloves seems to be simple at first glance, it can be tricky.
+Although choosing mittens seems to be simple at first glance, it can be tricky.
 Choosing the wrong mitten could mean discomfort and frozen fingers after a few hours on the slopes.
 That is why we have put together this buyer’s guide to help you find the ski mittens that are best for you.